 The delivery of the training materials will employ a participatory and adult learner-centred approach.
-The module facilitators should create a learning environment where the participants' beliefs, skills, and knowledge are respected.
-The participants and facilitators should work together to generate collective understanding on issues, problems, solutions and opportunities.
+Module facilitators will therefore should create learning environment where the participants' beliefs, skills, and knowledge are respected.
+The participants and facilitators should work together to generate collective understanding on issues, problems, solution and opportunities.
 Each session has a series of facilitator-led inputs, and participant-led tasks and outputs.
 The design and implementation will take the following approach:

-- Participants will be accorded the opportunity to engage with the material at a practical level and transfer what they have learnt to their own farms, enterprises or households. - Participatory group activities and discussions will support the development of critical thinking, open mindedness, activism and social mobilization. - Lecture-based teaching is avoided and the number of power-point presentations is minimal.

-Instead, facilitators should use visual aids, group activities and demonstrations that are easily understandable and applicable in real-world settings of the participants.

-Reference materials and handouts for each session that recap the main messages for participants' easy reference should be provided.
+- Participants will be accorded the opportunity to engage with the material at a practical level and transfer what they have learnt to their own farms, enterprises, communities or households. - Participatory group activities and discussions will support the development of critical thinking, open mindedness, activism and social mobilization. - Lecture-based teaching is avoided and the number of power-point presentations is minimal.
+Instead, - use visual aids, group activities, or demonstrations that are easily understandable and applicable in real-world settings of the participants. - Reference materials and handouts for each session that recap the main messages for participants' easy reference should be provided.

 The users of the manual (trainers) will find group activities in the manual that will help them to allow for interactive training sessions with the participants.
 The trainers will put in place reasonable accommodations during implementation to ensure full engagement of all participants, regardless of their individual circumstances.
-Some key accommodations might include:
+Some key accommodations would include:

-- Language and communication Needs: Providing translation or interpretation services for farmers who speak different languages or dialects. - Physical accessibility: Ensuring the venue is accessible to people with disabilities (e.g., ramps for wheelchairs, accessible toilets). - Organizing transportation if the venue is far from participants' homes - Cultural sensitivity by tailoring training content to reflect local customs, beliefs, and agricultural and livestock practices. - Providing gender-sensitive accommodation (e.g., separate spaces or times for women if cultural norms require it) - Flexible scheduling of sessions to minimise interruptions of the farmers' routines.
+- Language and communication needs: providing translation or interpretation services for farmers who speak different languages or dialects. - Physical accessibility: ensuring the venue is accessible to people with disabilities (e.g., ramps for wheelchairs, accessible toilets). - Organizing transportation if the venue is far from participants' homes, especially in rural areas. - Cultural sensitivity by tailoring training content to reflect local customs, beliefs, and agricultural and livestock practices. - Providing gender-sensitive accommodations (e.g., separate spaces or times for women if cultural norms require it) - Flexible scheduling of sessions to minimise interruptions of the farmers' routines.